Alleria2009/dsci552/README.md

 # dsci552
-# this is for the course machine learning
+# This is for the Alleria's course machine learning